King Benjamin

 As we remember our own unworthiness before God, and remember and seek to bring physical and spiritual relief to those in need (Mosiah 4:11-12), we will "always rejoice, and be filled with the love of God" (Mosiah 4:12), "grow in the knowledge and glory" of God (Mosiah 4:12), and have no desire to injure others (Mosiah 4:13).
 Only those who serve God as their Master can really know Him (Mosiah 5:13).

 King Benjamin’s words and teachings show how ministering to others increases our happiness and our knowledge of the God who loves us, and helps us to become sanctified.
 As a righteous and humble king, he pointed his people to Christ.
-When we read Benjamin’s words, we should try to become more aware of the needs of others and find ways to minister according to our means and ability.
+When you read Benjamin’s words, try to become more aware of the needs of others and find ways to minister according to your means and ability.